scrambldchannel/https-scrambldchannel.github.io-/content/Adventures with pre-commit hooks.md

 I suspect as time goes on I might add a few more codes to that ignore list.
 Setting the max length to 100 means I get _really_ long lines that black doesn't re-format flagged up but others get through.

+Another option here is to use the ominously named [flakehell](https://github.com/life4/flakehell) instead which does offer ```pyproject.toml``` support as well as a number of other options on top of flake8.
+I'll certainly keep an eye on it.

-**Note:** I did look at using pylint instead but it complained about so many things I didn't care about that I didn't persevere.
+I did look at using pylint instead but it complained about so many things I didn't care about that I didn't persevere.
 I'll maybe revisit this later.
 From the reading I did it's recommended to use it as a local hook as [documented here]().

 ## Running the checks